Trifolium hybridum

 Trifolium hybridum, the alsike clover, is a species of flowering plant in the pea family Fabaceae.
 The stalked, pale pink or whitish flower head grows from the leaf axils, and the trifoliate leaves are unmarked.
 The plant is up to 40 cm tall, and is found in fields and on roadsides – it is also grown as fodder (hay or silage).
+It has been linked with toxicity in horses and has some agricultural uses.
 The plant blooms from spring to autumn (April to October in the northern hemisphere).
 Originating in mainland Europe, it has become established as an introduced plant in the British Isles and throughout the temperate regions of the world.

 History

 Despite its scientific name, alsike clover is not of hybrid origin.
 The plant gets its common name from the town of Alsike in Sweden from which Linnaeus first described it.
 He thought it was a cross between white clover (T. repens) and red clover (T. pratense), but in this he was mistaken and it is a separate species.